 Message Meaning Corrective Action 11 PAPER OUT There is no paper in the paper cassette.
 Add paper to the paper cassette (Section 2.6.1).
 There is no paper cassette installed in the printer, or the cassette is not installed securely.
 Install the paper cassette securely into the printer.
 12 PRINTER OPEN The top cover of the printer is open.
 Close the top cover (Section 2.4).
 13 PAPER JAM Paper is jammed inside the printer.
 Remove jammed paper from the printer (Section 6.7).
 14 NO EP-CART.
 There is no EP-S cartridge in the printer.
 Install an EP-S cartridge in the printer (Section 7.3).
 16 TONER LOW Toner in the EP-S cartridge is not being distributed evenly.
-Remove the cartridge and rotate it back and forth several times to re- distribute toner evenly (Section 7.3 The EP-S cartridge has run out of toner.
+Remove the cartridge and rotate it back and forth several times to redistribute toner evenly (Section 7.3) The EP-S cartridge has run out of toner.
 Replace the EP-S cartridge (Section 7.3).
-PC LOAD A4 Load A4-size paper.
+PC LOAD A4 Request for an A4-size paper cassette.
 Install an A4-size paper cassette into the printer.
-PC LOAD LETTER Load letter-size paper.
+The printer was not reset after the cassette size was changed.
+Reset the printer.
+PC LOAD LETTER Request for a letter-size paper cassette.
 Install a letter-size paper cassette into the printer.
+The printer was not reset after the cassette size was changed.
+Reset the printer.

+Table 6-3 (Cont.): Operator Call Messages

-PC LOAD LEGAL Load legal-size paper.
+Message Meaning Corrective Action PC LOAD LEGAL Request for a legal-size paper cassette.
 Install a legal-size paper cassette into the printer.
-PC LOAD EXEC Load executive-size paper.
+The printer was not reset after the cassette size was changed.
+Reset the printer.
+PC LOAD EXEC Request for an executive-size paper cassette.
 Install an executive-size paper cassette into the printer.
+The printer was not reset after the cassette size was changed.
+Reset the printer.
 PF FEED A4 Feed A4-size paper.
 Manually feed A4-size paper into the printer.

-Table 6-2: Operator Call Messages

-Message Meaning Corrective Action PF FEED LETTER Feed letter-size paper.
+PF FEED LETTER Feed letter-size paper.
 Manually feed letter-size paper into the printer.
 PF FEED LEGAL Feed legal-size paper.
 Manually feed legal-size paper into the printer.
 PF FEED EXEC Feed executive-size paper.
 Manually feed executive-size paper into the printer.
 PF FEED PAPER 80 Feed specified-size paper.
 Manually feed the specified-size paper into the printer.
 The number "80" indicates that the paper size is specified from a software command in the file.